Until now, my whole approach has been about managing the impact of my type 2 diabetes with a vegetarian diet.

 When families emigrated to countries with more meat in their diet, as successive generations adopted that diet, they suffered a much higher incidence of diabetes and cancers.

-Additionally, there were a number of small studies on diabetics where changing diet to a plant-based one had reduced the amount of medication that they had needed.
+Additionally, there were a number of small studies on diabetics where changing diet to a plant-based or vegetarian diet, one had reduced the amount of medication that they had needed.

 In one, two-thirds of the participants on diabetes medication were able to discontinue or reduce them in just 12 weeks.

-Through a number of further studies, Dr Barnard was able to show that diabetics following a vegan diet could reduce their A1c on average by 1.2 percentage points over the 22-weeks of the study – that’s three times as much as the effect of taking a medication such as metformin (Glucophage).
+Through a number of further studies, Dr Barnard was able to show that diabetics following a vegan diet or a vegetarian diet could reduce their A1c on average by 1.2 percentage points over the 22-weeks of the study – that’s three times as much as the effect of taking a medication such as metformin (Glucophage).

 Dr Barnard’s theory is that people with type-2 diabetes build up an excess of fat in their cells, which causes the insulin resistance.